ALERT: Adapting Language Models to Reasoning Tasks: Analysis

-From Figure~\ref{fig:analyze_reasoning_skills} we can see that OPT-CoT generally improves in-domain reasoning skills, but OPT-FT does not show the same pattern.
-All four LLMs showed improved reasoning abilities on textual entailment, abductive reasoning, and analogical reasoning tasks.
-We find that these three skills can not be easily obtained during the pre-training stage since pretraining stage only contains plain text.
-On the contrary, for example, commonsense reasoning or spatial reasoning can be learned during pre-training, while the benefits of finetuning are not prominent.
+From figure (\textit{ii}) We observe that all four of the LLMs demonstrate enhanced reasoning capabilities on textual entailment, abductive reasoning, and analogical reasoning tasks.
+These abilities are not readily acquired during the pretraining stage, as the pretraining data consists only of plain text.
+On the other hand, skills such as commonsense reasoning or spatial reasoning can be gained during the pretraining stage, while the benefits of further finetuning are not as pronounced.
 Additionally, \citet{gururangan2020don} concluded that the more dissimilar the domain between pretraining and finetuning are, the higher the potential for finetuning to yield gains.
 We see the same trend but the domain in \citet{gururangan2020don} is defined by the vocabulary overlaps, while we define the domains by reasoning skills.
-Note that, in Figure~\ref{fig:analyze_reasoning_skills}, "in-domain" refers to finetuning and evaluation benchmark cover similar reasoning skills, we cannot see a uniform trend.
-However, in the final conclusion, we found the more dissimilar reasoning skills between pretraining and finetuning are, the higher the potential for finetuning to yield gains.
+From figure (\textit{iii}) we can see that the reasoning skills gained during the meta-finetuning stage may not necessarily transfer to the improvement of the same skills on the evaluation datasets.

-We also note that OPT-CoT finetuning helped the model to learn larger variety of reasoning skills, showing stronger performance on logistic and causal reasoning, in addition to skills that show consistent improvements across all finetuned models (such as textual entailment, abductive reasoning, and analogical reasoning).
+We also observe that finetuning with OPT-CoT enables the model to acquire a wider range of reasoning skills, resulting in stronger performance on logical and causal reasoning tasks, in addition to skills that consistently improve across all finetuned models.